yehia67/documentation/client-libraries/0.1/how-to-guides/go/read-transactions.md

     must(err)
     ```

-3. Define the bundle hash that you want to use to filter transactions
+3. Define the tail transaction hash that you want to use to filter transactions

     ```go
     const tailTransactionHash = trinary.Trytes("RXPDFDAUJHMSYBSWUHHNJM9YTOACXYYIRSIEIVUOGQIRUUAHQFNXQBURQJHLXWYLZLWNRMVIABKC9C999")